Business Plan and Convener's Report

 3. FOCUS NEXT WORK PERIOD

-WG believes that routine handling will suffice to complete the progress
+WG14 believes that routine handling will suffice to complete the

 No problems are anticipated.

 WG14 will concentrate on the revision of 9899, however WG14 will